tyleragreen/tyleragreen-site/_posts/2016-03-08-i-spot-transfort-max-buses.md

   </p>
 </div>

-If you&#8217;re wondering what kind of idyllic bus world the cover image to this post is from, the answer is Adobe Lightroom.
+If you're wondering what kind of idyllic bus world the cover image to this post is from, the answer is Adobe Lightroom.
 Doesn&#8217;t this better-than-real image make you want to go ride a bus?

-I&#8217;ll see you there.
+I'll see you there.

 **Ride on!**